Audit Log — Tamper-Proof Activity Tracking

 auditing.anomaly_detected | AuditEntryPersistedEto (filtered by anomaly heuristics) | Email, InApp | Warning |

-Email templates ship in EN + FR; additional cultures are produced via the translation script (US #1311).
+Email templates ship embedded in English and French; additional cultures are produced via the translation script and the runtime admin override path.

 See also